Kotekan: Kotekan telu

 Kotekan telu.
 Lower staff is polos, upper staff is sangsih.

 In kotekan telu, the polos and sangsih share a set of three pitches (telu means three in Balinese).
 One of the parts plays the low and middle pitches, the other plays the middle and high pitches.
 The middle pitch is always played in unison by both parts except if kotekan telu is played by the reyong, because the two or four players share the same set of pots.

 Kotekan empat

 Kotekan empat.
 Stems-down is polos, stems-up is sangsih.

-Kotekan empat is similar to kotekan telu, except in this case there are four pitches (empat means "four" in Balinese).
+Kotekan empat is similar to kotekan telu, except in this case there are four pitches (empat means "four" in Indonesian).
 One part plays the lower two and the other plays the upper two; there is no sharing of pitches.
 Usually the lowest and highest pitches are struck simultaneously, and the interval they form varies depending upon where the notes fall in the scale and the tuning of the ensemble.